BlushyTears/SteamWand/README.md

 ---
 ## Why this over ECS?
 Cache-friendly per-type storage with zero archetype overhead and a scripting bridge that doesn't require recompilation.
 Entities are runtime-composed bags of atoms.
 No archetype migrations, no component registries: Javascript-like freedom.
+If you want maximum cache locality you can opt to do so by creating more domain specific worlds based on usage patterns.

 ---
 ## Planned